xavierfragoso/Finance-Analytics-Project/README.md

 ```

 > **Insight:**
-> Stocks with PE ratios or dividend yields above their sector averages may indicate over or undervaluation.
-Highlighting these stocks helps investors benchmark performance, assess risk, and optimize portfolio allocation.
+> This analysis compares individual stock metrics to sector averages, highlighting which companies may be overvalued (high P/E) or income-attractive (high dividend yield) relative to their peers.
+These insights support investment decisions around valuation, risk assessment, and portfolio diversification.

 ## Tableau Dashboard